rafaellima/tweet-diem/README.markdown

 ## How does it work?

-## You want to do something like this.
+## You want to do something like this?

++## Hey, I notice you support French and Portuguese!
+Can you support my language?